thebarbican19/BatteryBoi/README.md

 - 🇮🇹 [Italian](https://github.com/thebarbican19/BatteryBoi/blob/main/it.lproj/LocalizableMain.strings)

 <br>
-If you would like to help by verifying your native language, or if it is not yet on the list adding it please see the [Localization Issue](https://github.com/thebarbican19/BatteryBoi/issues/12) on GitHub
+If you would like to help by verifying your native language, or if it is not yet on the list adding it please see the [Localization Documentation](https://github.com/thebarbican19/BatteryBoi/issues/12)